77th New York Regimental Balladeers

 On Somebody's Darling John sings lead vocals and plays guitar, six-string banjo and mandolin.
 His rendition of Minstrel Boy, an early 1800s Irish classic, has won rave reviews and moved audiences wherever it has been performed.
 He resides in Windham, New York, with his wife Sharon who developed the concept for the album's cover.

 Sharon has taught in the Catskill Central School District for 31 years.
 Her art classes integrate Civil War history and the arts.
 Sharon produces and choreographs the Tenting Tonight visual arts program with the Balladeers' music.
 She is a collector of carte de visites of women in period fashions.
 She has incorporated these images in her unique and highly sought after handcrafted note cards and miniatures.
 These items are usually for sale at each performance.
-She resides in Windham, New York with her husband John and their Irish Setter, Traveller.
+She resides in Windham, New York with her husband John and their Golden Retriever, Lincoln.

 John Perreault John Perreault